rclone/rclone/docs/content/drive.md

 ### Root folder ID ###

 You can set the `root_folder_id` for rclone.
-This is the directory that rclone considers to be a the root of your drive.
+This is the directory (identified by its `Folder ID`) that rclone considers to be a the root of your drive.

 Normally you will leave this blank and rclone will determine the correct root to use itself.

-However you can set this to restrict rclone to a specific folder or to access the Backup and Sync "Computers" Folders/Files.
-In order to do this you will have to find the Folder ID of the folder you wish rclone to display.
-This will be the last segment of the URL when you open the folder.
-So if the folder/computer backup you want to show looks like `https://drive.google.com/drive/folders/1XyfxxxxxxxxxxxxxxxxxxxxxxxxxKHCh` in the browser, then you use `1XyfxxxxxxxxxxxxxxxxxxxxxxxxxKHCh` as the `root_folder_id` in the config.
+However you can set this to restrict rclone to a specific folder hierarchy or to access data within the "Computers" tab on the drive web interface (where files from Google's Backup and Sync desktop program go).

+In order to do this you will have to find the `Folder ID` of the directory you wish rclone to display.
+This will be the last segment of the URL when you open the relevant folder in the drive web interface.

+So if the folder you want rclone to use has a URL which looks like `https://drive.google.com/drive/folders/1XyfxxxxxxxxxxxxxxxxxxxxxxxxxKHCh` in the browser, then you use `1XyfxxxxxxxxxxxxxxxxxxxxxxxxxKHCh` as the `root_folder_id` in the config.

-**NB** the "Computers" Folders seem to be read only.
+**NB** folders under the "Computers" tab seem to be read only (drive gives a 500 error) when using rclone.

 There doesn't appear to be an API to discover the folder IDs of the "Computers" tab - please contact us if you know otherwise!

+Note also that rclone can't access any data under the "Backups" tab on the google drive web interface yet.

 ### Service Account support ###